jrvlima/kata-oreilly-q425-brinus/ARCHITECTURAL_REVIEW.md

   - Error handling shown
   - Configuration approach clear
 - **With some gaps** - would need to:
-  - Figure out Weaviate integration (not covered in detail)
+  - Figure out Qdrant integration (not covered in detail)
   - Design database schema (not shown)
   - Handle edge cases (partially covered)